HumanSignal/label-studio/docs/source/guide/frontend.md

     If you installed LS as a pip package, replace `<env-path>/lib/python<version>/site-packages/label_studio/frontend/dist/lsf/`

 3. Run the LS instance as usual.
-It is now uses the new LSF build:
+It is now using the new LSF build:
     ```bash
     label-studio start <your-project>
     ```